4.50 from 4 votes

 This post may contain affiliate links.
 I earn a commission from qualified purchases.
 Please read our Privacy policy here.

-Bake the crust for 10 minutes until slightly golden brown, then set it aside to cool slightly while you prepare the filling.
-If you want to make sure the crust doesnโ€™t rise, you can weigh it down with a layer of parchment paper and then pie weights or beans.
-Keep the oven on!
+I bake the crust for about 10 minutes, just until it turns lightly golden, then set it aside to cool slightly while I make the filling.
+If I want to be extra sure it doesnโ€™t puff up, I weigh it down with parchment and pie weights or dried beans.
+I keep the oven on for the next step.

-Pour the lemon filling over the warm crust and smooth the top.
-Bake for 15โ€“18 minutes, or until the edges are set and the center looks just slightly jiggly.
-Remove from the oven and allow the lemon curd to cool to room temperature, then transfer to the fridge to chill for at least 4 hours, or preferably overnight.
+I pour the lemon filling over the warm crust and smooth the top.
+I bake it for 15โ€“18 minutes, until the edges are set and the center still has a slight jiggle, then remove it from the oven and let it cool to room temperature before transferring it to the fridge to chill for at least 4 hours, or preferably overnight.

-Remove the bowl from the heat and whip the mixture using a hand mixer or stand mixer fitted with the whisk attachment.
-Beat on medium-high speed for 10โ€“15 minutes, until stiff, glossy peaks form.
-The meringue should be thick, shiny, and hold its shape well.
+I remove the bowl from the heat and whip the mixture using a hand mixer or a stand mixer fitted with the whisk attachment.
+I beat it on medium-high speed for 10โ€“15 minutes, until stiff, glossy peaks form and the meringue is thick, shiny, and able to hold its shape.

-Add the vanilla extract and mix to combine.
-Spread the meringue generously over the chilled lemon bars or tart.
-Use the back of a spoon to create peaks and swirls, then lightly toast with a kitchen torch for a golden finish, if desired.
+I add the vanilla extract and mix just until combined, then spread the meringue generously over the chilled lemon bars or tart.
+I use the back of a spoon to create peaks and swirls, then lightly toast the meringue with a kitchen torch for a golden finish, if I want a little extra contrast.

 Storage